Banner

 Deposition Practice

-Ms. Farel works as legal counsel at SAS Institute in Cary.
+Ms. Farel is the Assistant General Counsel, Legal Affairs at SAS Institute in Cary.
 Prior to her current position, she was a Trial Attorney in the Office of the General Counsel of the Federal Communications Commission, where she represented the Commission in litigation matters before federal district courts and other tribunals.
-She previously served as a trial attorney in the Federal Programs Branch of the US Department of Justice, which she joined through the honors program, and defended the United States against challenges to the constitutionality of government programs such as the No Fly list, certain economic sanctions imposed by the Departments of State and Treasury, and the Controlled Substances Act.
+She previously served as a trial attorney in the Federal Programs Branch of the US Department of Justice, which she joined through the honors program, and defended the United States against challenges to the constitutionality of government programs such as the No-Fly list, certain economic sanctions imposed by the Departments of State and Treasury, and the Controlled Substances Act.
 Ms. Farel received her JD from Duke Law School in 2006.

 Brody Greenwald, T '01